swiftlang/swift-package-manager/Documentation/Usage.md

     Hello, World!

 This creates the directory structure needed for executable targets.
-Any target can be turned into a executable target if there is a `main.swift` present in its sources.
-Complete reference for layout is [here](PackageDescription.md#target).
+Any target can be turned into a executable target if there is a `main.swift` file present in its sources.
+The complete reference for layout is [here](PackageDescription.md#target).

-## Define Dependencies
+## Defining Dependencies

-To depend on a package, define the dependency and the version in manifest of your package, and add a product from that package as a dependency.
-For e.g. if you want to use https://github.com/apple/example-package-playingcard as a dependency, add the GitHub URL in dependencies of your `Package.swift`:
+To depend on a package, define the dependency and the version in the manifest of your package, and add a product from that package as a dependency, e.g., if you want to use https://github.com/apple/example-package-playingcard as a dependency, add the GitHub URL in the dependencies of `Package.swift`:

 ```swift
 import PackageDescription